ksens/shim/README.md

 Shim uses a cryptographic key certificate for TLS encrypted web connections.
 When you instal shim from a binary package, a new certificate key is dynamically generated and stored in `/var/lib/shim/ssl_cert.pem`.
 Feel free to replace the certificate with one of your own.
+You should then also set the permissions of the `/var/lib/shim/ssl_cert.pem` file to restrict all read and write access to the user that shim is running under.
+Restricting access permissions to the SSL certificate is particularly important for general machines with many untrusted users (an unlikely setting for an installation of SciDB).

 You can alternatively run `shim` from the command line and use command line switches to set the configuration options.
 Run `shim -h` to see a full list